Passer au contenu

 Definition

-A through-silicon via, or TSV, is a vertical electrical connection that passes completely through a silicon die, wafer, or interposer.
-It is the enabling technology for both 2.5D and 3D integrated-circuit packaging, allowing signals and power to travel directly through the thickness of the silicon rather than being routed around its edges by wires or solder balls.
+A through-silicon via (TSV) is a vertical electrical connection that passes completely through a silicon die, wafer, or interposer.
+It is the enabling technology for both 2.5D and 3D integrated-circuit packaging, allowing signals and power to travel directly through the thickness of the silicon rather than being routed around its edges by bond wires or solder balls.
+If classic chip packaging is a bungalow where everything enters through the front door, TSVs turn silicon into a multi-storey building with elevators: connections go straight up and down, by the thousands, over distances measured in micrometres.

 How TSVs are made